opiuman/another-diff-doc/TZ_PRIVACY.md

 ## Summary

-**In short:** Tidy Tabs processes data entirely within your browser.
+**In short:** Tab Zen processes data entirely within your browser.
 No data is collected, tracked, or transmitted to external servers.
 Your browsing stays private.